chipperdoodles/3color/instance/content/single_page/about.md

  * builds your entire site into static html files which can be easily hosted from any web hosting service
  * current template includes keyboard navigation for previous and next pages
  * a main menu option if yes then a link for the page will appear in the main menu
+ * if using osX or linux, the ability to publish files with sftp and rsync